 juveniles enter invertebrate animal host and cause no harm,

 but feed on dead tissues when the host dies.

-a host organism and then leave when it becomes adult, the adult
+parasitize a host organism and then leave when it becomes

-does not feed and may not have a functioning gut.
+adult, the adult does not feed and may not have a

 - Phytoparasitic juvenile, Zooparasitic adult - juvenile

-lives in a plant which is taken in by the animal host when it
+lives as a plant parasite and is taken in by the animal host when it

 feeds.
 The adult then parasitizes the adult and infects the